Gordon D. Todd

 Mr. Todd was a law clerk to the Honorable Samuel A. Alito, Associate Justice of the Supreme Court of the United States, and to the Honorable C. Arlen Beam, Judge on the United States Court of Appeals for the Eighth Circuit.

 Representative Trial Matters

 - Willie McCormick & Sons, Inc. v.
 Lakeshore Engineering Services, Inc., et al. (E.D.
-Mich.), Lead counsel representing individual defendant in civil RICO and antitrust matter alleging a conspiracy to rig the market for municipal services contracts.
-Secured dismissal as a matter of law of all claims against client;
+Mich.), Lead counsel representing individual defendant in civil RICO and antitrust matter alleging a conspiracy to rig the market for municipal services contracts;

 - In re Tyson Farms (USDA): Represented defendant as lead trial counsel on allegations of breaches of the Packers & Stockyards Act in connection with payments made for the raising of poultry.
 Agency’s claims denied following trial and verdict in defendant’s favor;

 - Scenic Jacksonville, Inc. v.
 Clear Channel Outdoor, Inc. (Fla.): Represented defendant in action to enforce settlement agreement seeking to compel the removal of digital and static billboards in the City of Jacksonville.
 Matter resolved through favorable settlement and legislative change that confirmed the legality of all existing signs, allowed for the expansion of client’s digital sign inventory, and provided for relocation of signs to more favorable locations;